By Elaine Cercado

 I then wrote: People are different from caterpillars as we have the ability to change our direction in life.
 Unlike the caterpillars, we can choose to stop going “round and round for 7 days” and go for the “food”.
 Yet in many ways, people are similar to the processionary caterpillars.
 We often confuse moving with meaning, and activity with productivity and achievement.
 That is why we sometimes end up unhealthy, exhausted, unbalanced and starved in life, literally and figuratively.

-3. “Sometimes you need to stay in touch but be out of reach”, according to Jim Rohn.
+3., according to Jim Rohn.
 I started to experience stress and burnout in my late 20s.
 It had long-term consequences on my health.
 One of the lessons I’ve learned is that downtime – whether it’s for physical rest, or mental and emotional re-charging – is essential!

 When I was younger, I strove to be a visible and accessible manager-leader all the time.
 My strong passion and focus to achieve results meant my brain was working all the time.
 I was also a young wife and mother trying to balance everything.
 I’ve learned it the hard way that becoming a successful manager-leader doesn’t mean saying “yes” all the time.
 What’s important is to be there when it counts most.

 I always tell the younger ones that if they are fortunate to be in a culture where work-life balance is valued, enjoy and maximize that.
 Rohn has put it well indeed: Learn how to say no. Don’t let your mouth overload your back.

 All these are easier said than done, of course.
 Like any good habits such as having a balanced diet or exercising, Covey’s approach to time management will not work unless it’s practiced and becomes a daily habit.
 What will be important then will be putting the mindset into action, and not being discouraged by bumps along the way.
 Persevere until we can honestly and happily say to ourselves: